isocpp/CppCoreGuidelines/CppCoreGuidelines.md

             os << v[i] << '\n';
     }

-An index is conventionally called `i` and there is no hint about the meaning of the vector in this generic function, so `v` is as good name as any.
+An index is conventionally called `i` and there is no hint about the meaning of the vector in this generic function, so `v` is as good a name as any.
 Compare

     template<typename Element_type>   // bad: verbose, hard to read
     void print(ostream& target_stream, const vector<Element_type>& current_vector)